Hard Wax for Underarms: Pros, Cons, and Aftercare

 - You want consistent results and personalized aftercare guidance.

 At Lumina Skin Sanctuary, the focus is skin health first, which matters for waxing too.
-If you are local to Babcock Ranch and want help deciding whether hard wax is the right method for your underarms (and what to use afterward), you can start with a consultation through the clinic at Lumina Skin Sanctuary.
+From our Fort Myers, FL studio, we serve Babcock Ranch and Southwest Florida, and our licensed esthetician can help you decide whether hard wax is right for your underarms and what to use afterward.
+Explore our professional Silk Waxing services when you are ready.

 The bottom line